 Alternative to bond - form b67

 If, following incorporation, a company applies for and is granted a certificate from the registrar of companies that the company has a real and continuous link with one or more economic activities that are in carried on in the State, that company will be exempted from the requirement to have at least one EEA resident director from the date of the certificate, as long as the certificate remains in force.
 Application for this certificate is made on Form B67, and must be accompanied by a statement from the Revenue Commissioners made within two months of the date of the application by a statement that the Revenue Commissioners have reasonable grounds to believe that the company has such a link.
 Please see link to Form B67.

 I have an UK external company branch registered with the CRO.
 Do I have to re-register?

-No. If the UK leaves the European Union without any deal in place, the external company will now be subject to filing annual returns with the CRO under the non-EEA country legislation however.
+No. A UK company after the transition period will be subject to the non-EEA legislation.
 Section 1304 Companies Act 2014 applies in relation to the submission of any changes in the company’s information.
 Sections 1305/1306 Companies Act 2014 applies with regards to the annual returns.